Thoughts From The Heart On The Left

 Yes, the very words that we use are often accompanied by rejection and dismissal.
 Jesus even told His messengers that often they will find themselves in places that will not receive the message.
 The message of “Peace to this house” is not always easily received and regularly takes a beating.

 But that doesn’t shrink its scope or diminish the truth.
 It has endured war, famine, betrayal, torture, indifference and crucifixion yet it endures all of these and responds to a place in people’s hearts.
-(6)
+(Adapted from “What to Say” by Patrick J. Willson, Christian Century, June 26, 2007)

 Who shall we listen to in this day of mixed messages and false messengers?
 We should listen to our heart for our heart will know the truth?
 I am reminded that Jesus said to seek the truth and the truth will set you free.
 If our hearts are closed to Jesus, then we cannot seek the truth.
 And if we cannot seek the truth, we will never be free.